 - A dissolution process to close the LLC

-If you’re considering setting up an LLC, or if you’ve done it yourself but aren’t sure what to do next for your operating agreement, give me a call and we can sit down to discuss the process and some next steps to get your company’s documents in order – (877) AMAYERS.
+If you’re considering setting up an LLC, or if you’ve done it yourself but aren’t sure what to do next for your operating agreement, let's set up a Legal Strategy Session to discuss the process and some next steps to get your company’s documents in order.